laravel/lumen-docs/database.md

 <a name="migrations"></a>
 ## Migrations

-For further information on how to create database tables and run migrations, check out the Laravel documentation on the [schema builder](http://laravel.com/docs/migrations) and [migrator](http://laravel.com/docs/migrations).
+For further information on how to create database tables and run migrations, check out the Laravel documentation on the  [migrations](http://laravel.com/docs/migrations).